JasonDobo/SeleniumExample/README.md

 Cover the 2 predefined acceptance criteria

 ## Additional acceptance criteria
--
+- testSignInWithValidCredentials:
+        - When a customers logs in with valid credentials on the web site, then the your account screen is displayed
--
+- testCreateAnAccount:
-Cover the 2 additional acceptance criteria
+        - When a customers is on the sign page, then they can choose to create a account and enter details These are the 2 additional acceptance criteria